BLumia/pineapple-calendar/README.md

  - [x] A Plasmoid for KDE Plasma 5, which can...
    - [x] display a Gregorian Calendar as main calendar.
    - [x] display a Simple Chinese Lunar (luni-solar) calendar as alternate calendar.
- - [ ] See the possibility if we can get this feature into KDE
+ - [x] See the possibility if we can get this feature into KDE
    - [See this page which will track the state of the force to make the feature into KDE](https://github.com/BLumia/pineapple-calendar/wiki/Make-the-feature-into-KDE)
- - [ ] A standalone Qt calendar application, which...
-   - [ ] use Gregorian Calendar as main calendar, can set alternate calendar which loaded via its plugin system.
-   - [ ] comes with a Simple Chinese Lunar calendar plugin.
-   - [ ] share the same code with the Plasmoid one as much as possible.

 ### Non-goal, but may consider